0x-jerry/blocks-program/docs/block.md

-# Block Type
+# Some idea

+## Category 1

-Category 1: Only have output connection.
+Only have output connection.

 ![](./c1.excalidraw.svg)